simevidas/webplatformnews-items/guest-post-draft.md

 ## Babel `env` now supports the `defaults` query

-[Nicolò Ribaudo](https://babeljs.io/blog/2019/07/03/7.5.0.html): Babel’s `env` preset ([@babel/preset-env](https://babeljs.io/docs/en/babel-preset-env)) now allows you to target Browserslist’s default browsers (see the full list at [browsersl.ist](https://browsersl.ist/)).
+[Nicolò Ribaudo](https://babeljs.io/blog/2019/07/03/7.5.0.html): Babel’s `env` preset ([@babel/preset-env](https://babeljs.io/docs/en/babel-preset-env)) now allows you to target Browserslist’s default browsers (which are listed at [browsersl.ist](https://browsersl.ist/)).
 Note that if you don’t specify your target browsers, Babel `env` will run _every_ syntax transform on your code.

 ```json
 {